Intervox/clj-progress/README.md

  * `tick`
  * `done`

-`init` method takes the name of the progress as its first argument and the total number of ticks as the second one.
+`init` method takes the name of the progress as its first optional argument and the total number of ticks as the second one.
 If the second argument is a collection it count its element.

 When the third argument is provided, `init` returns it.